 In November 2014, California voters passed Proposition 1: the Water Quality, Supply, and Infrastructure Improvement Act of 2014.
-The act allocated \$2.7 billion to the California Water Commission (CWC) to fund the public benefits associated with water storage projects, which include ecosystem improvements, water quality improvements, flood control, emergency response, and recreation.
-The CWC is implementing the requirements of the act through the Water Storage Investment Program (WISP).
-The projects funded through the WSIP must improve operations of the state water system, be cost effective, provide a net improvement in ecosystem and water quality conditions, and provide measurable benefits to the Delta ecosystem or its tributaries.
-The benefits of projects funded through WSIP must be resilient to future uncertainties.
-Applicants will be required to demonstrate, through sensitivity analyses, that projects benefits will be resilient to the potential effects of climate change and sea level rise.
-WSIP will be developed and implemented in accordance with Executive Order B-30-15 and special consideration will be given to actions that build climate preparedness and reduce GHG emissions, take flexible and adaptive approaches for uncertain climate impacts, protect the state's most vulnerable populations, and consider natural infrastructure solutions.
-Box WS-1 provides an example of a storage project that could be partially funded through WISP and how the project's benefits change as the climate changes.
+The Act allocated \$2.7 billion to the California Water Commission (CWC) to fund the public benefits associated with water storage projects, which include ecosystem improvements, water quality improvements, flood control, emergency response, and recreation.
+The CWC is implementing the requirements of the Act through the Water Storage Investment Program (WSIP).
+The projects funded through the WSIP must improve operations of the State water system, be cost effective, provide a net improvement in ecosystem and water quality conditions, and provide measurable benefits to the Delta ecosystem or its tributaries.
+WSIP will be developed and implemented in accordance with Executive Order B-30-15 and special consideration will be given to actions that build climate preparedness and reduce GHG emissions, take flexible and adaptive approaches for uncertain climate impacts, protect the State's most vulnerable populations, and consider natural infrastructure solutions.
+Box WS-1 provides an example of a storage project that could be partially funded through WSIP and how the project's benefits change as the climate changes.